Noam-Alum/Noam-Alum/README.md

 Hi 👋 My name is Noam Alum
 ==========================

-Currently working in web hosting and aמ ICT student.
+Currently working in web hosting and an ICT student.

 * 🌍  I'm based in Israel
 * 🖥️  See my portfolio at [Ncode](http://ncode.codes)